-In contrast to the situation with wheat and flour, RoI is self-sufficient in malting barley and the major maltsters in RoI supply NI.
+In contrast to the situation with wheat and flour, Rol is self-sufficient in malting barley, and the major maltsters in Rol supply NI.

 UK malt is a premium product.
-There are differences in production and UK malt is 'finished' making it easier for brewers and distillers to use.
+There are differences in production and UK malt is 'finished', making it easier for brewers and distillers to use.
 However, the real advantage is the UK brand.
 Scotch whisky is one of the few internationally recognised products.
 British ale is also distinct compared with a lager and, for artisan brewers, the genuine article requires UK malt.

 The similarity between flour and malt is that they both comprise only a small part of the retail value of the end products and, consequently, demand is relatively price insensitive.
 Thus, a modest change in grain price is unlikely to affect demand.
-Millers and maltsters are conscious that any price change in the domestic market would apply to all processors and the low price elasticity would make it easier for any increase in price to be passed to the consumer.
-This would not be true for cross-border trade, such as in Ireland, where there are competitive providers not subject to tariffs.
+Millers and maltsters are conscious that any price change in the domestic market would apply to all processors and the low price elasticity would allow any increase in price to be passed to the consumer.
+This would not be true for cross-border trade, such as in Ireland, where there are competitive providers.